-The right to refuse military service during both peace and war is a human right for everyone.
-The right to conscientious objection is seen as part of the freedom of thought, conscience and religion.
-States in which military service is in place are required to either dismiss conscientious objectors or provide them with a non-military service that respects their convictions.
-There are still a number of human rights violations in Finland in the exercise of the right to refuse armament.
+The right to refuse military service during both peace and war is a universal human right.
+The right to conscientious objection is seen as part of freedom of thought, conscience and religion.
+States with compulsory military service must either dismiss conscientious objectors or provide them with a non-military service that respects their conviction.
+In Finland, a number of human rights violations still occur in exercise of the right to refuse military service.

-Conscientious objection is part of the freedom of thought, conscience and religion
+Conscientious objection as part of freedom of thought, conscience and religion

 The right to conscientious objection is enshrined in the United Nations Declaration on Human Rights and in Article 18 of the Convention on Civil and Political Rights, freedom of thought, conscience and religion.
 The United Nations Commission on Human Rights, which monitors compliance with the treaty, highlights this in its general comments on the article, in its country reports and in its judgments.